 - Then go to: https://www.twilio.com/console/sip-trunking/trunks (Home > Elastic SIP Trunking > Trunks)

-- Click on the red plus sign and write Aircall Trunk as Friendly Name of your new trunk.
+- Click on the red plus sign and type Aircall Trunk as the Friendly Name of your new trunk.

 - Deactivate Secure Trunking.

-Once the SIP trunk is created, select the Origination tab in order to configure it.
-Click on Add New Origination URI and include the following value in the URI field, depending on the region of your number:
+Next, click on Add New Origination URI and include the following value in the URI section, depending on the region your number is for:

 - sip:aircall-custom.sip.us1.twilio.com for Asia and Oceania